 What is SEO Content Writing?

 SEO content writing or SEO copywriting is a process of creating and publishing high-quality, informative articles that are optimized for search engines.
 It’s one of the most crucial parts of business growth because it helps drive traffic from organic searches.
+SEO writing can be considered as one branch of brand copywriting.
 Today, where digital publishing is at the forefront of everything, writers need to know SEO.
 So how does it work?
 It works by writing content that’s SEO-optimized for search engines like Google, Bing, and Yahoo.
 The benefit is that SEO content editing and SEO proofreading helps improve your site’s rankings.

 What is copywriting?